 If you’re a freelancer, you may be wondering how the newly passed Tax Cuts and Job Act (TCJA) affects you as a business owner.

-Yes, it’s beast of a bill and there is certainly a lot of digest — it is nearly 500 pages, after all.
+Yes, it’s beast of a bill and there is certainly a lot to digest — it is nearly 500 pages, after all.
 And while the old tax code is still in effect for 2017 (the TCJA doesn’t apply until next year), tax pros and everyday tax-paying citizens alike are trying to make sense of it all.

-For starters, it might be in your benefit to set up your business as an LLC.
+For starters, it might be to your benefit to set up your business as an LLC.
 You may also want to run your business entity as an S-Corp.
 Here’s the lowdown on how these business structures can offer significant savings when it’s time for you to file taxes.
 You can also use this guide to decide whether forming an LLC is the best move for your business.

 What’s the Biggest Benefit of an LLC and an S-Corp?

 Although the terms LLC and S-Corp are often used interchangeably, it’s important to realize that forming an LLC does not automatically make your business an S-Corp, explains Katherine Pomerantz, owner and chief bean counter at The Bookkeeping Artist.
 If you want to form an S-Corp, you need to specifically elect to do so.